Pregnancy and newborn

 If you are currently pregnant there are several ways in which you can get the RSV vaccine this autumn.
 You can:

 • Visit one of the mobile vaccination clinics across LLR.
 Mobile vaccination clinics offer all eligible people the opportunity to get vaccinated without booking an appointment and to walk-in when suitable for them.
-To view a full list of upcoming clinics, visit: leicesterleicestershireandrutland.icb.nhs.uk/vaccinations/
+To view a full list of upcoming clinics, visit: www.leicesterleicestershireandrutland.icb.nhs.uk/how-to-get-your-vaccine/

 • Alternatively, you can access the vaccination from your GP practice.

-*During pregnancy if you need any further information about the RSV vaccine you can speak to your midwife.
+*During pregnancy if you need any further information about the RSV vaccine you can speak to your midwife

 Severe RSV is most common in infants under 1 years old.
 Babies are particularly vulnerable to RSV lung infections as they have small airways and have limited immunity against the virus.
 RSV infection in infants can cause a condition called bronchiolitis which is inflammation and blockage of the small air tubes in the lung.
 Infants with severe bronchiolitis may need intensive care and the infection can be fatal.